Bernullys/cs50_sql/README.md

             WHERE "artist_id" = OLD."id";
         END;
         This trigger will update the affiliations table whenever an artist is updated in the artists table.
+        OLD and NEW will take the value of data which we are deleting or adding to our table.

     Solf deletions: